 If you love fabrics that are easy to wash and wear, French terry and sweatshirt fleece certainly meet the mark.
 Both French terry and fleece are wrinkle resistant as a result of the inherent qualities of natural fabrics and their natural stretch.
 Although any fabric will wrinkle in the right situation, like if left to dry in a pile at the bottom of your closet, French terry and fleece are about as wrinkle resistant as they come and will stay wrinkle free with minimal effort.
 Wrinkles can usually be removed by placing the articles of clothing in the dryer for a few moments.

 How should I clean French terry and fleece fabrics?

 Both French terry and fleece fabrics are extremely low maintenance when it comes to cleaning.
 There’s no need to dry clean, hand wash, or follow special washing instructions for either fabric.
 Both types of fabric can be washed in the washing machine (ideally in cold water) and should be tumble dried on low for best results.

 Few tips and restrictions on how to care about our cotton garments and how to keep the quality of our print in a good state.- highly recommended to hand wash inside out

 - if washing in the machine keep the lowest temperature possible (30˚C max)

 - do not bleach or tumble dry

 - wash the apparel with similar colors and line dry (do not dry black garments under the sun)

 - iron any cotton garment inside out with a low temperature

-We know that hand wash can take time but if you are spending on a t-shirt 70+ USD it's worth to do it.
-The life of our Japanese cotton fabric and quality of the prints can stay in really good shape for 3-4 years.
+We know that hand wash can take time but is worth to do it.
+The life of our cotton fabric and quality of the prints can stay in really good shape for 4-6 years.